 Staphylococcus aureus is a common bacteria that is frequently found on the skin or in the nose of healthy people without causing an infection.
+It can also be found in the environment in dust.

 If the bacteria invades the skin or deeper tissues, and multiplies, an infection can develop.
 This can be minor, such as pimples, boils, or serious, such as wound infections, pneumonia or bacteraemia.